ryanlovett/cryptorandom/doc/index.rst

 Welcome to cryptorandom's documentation!
 ========================================

-`cryptorandom` is a package random sampling and random number generation using cryptographically secure pseudorandom number generators.
+`cryptorandom` is a Python package for random sampling and random number generation using cryptographically secure pseudorandom number generators.

 `Download the package on Github`__ or install it from PyPi: